 This round-up of 21 easy Christmas crafts will be a great reference for when you need some quick inspiration.
 So make sure you pin it to your ‘Christmas Ideas’ board so you can find it again in a hurry!

 Every year I try to add at least one homemade Christmas decor piece to our collection.
 Last year I made a tree skirt (after Christmas when the fabric went on sale, lol!) and this year I made this cute Be Merry banner, it’s #17 on this list. 😉

 There are a few crafts here that require wool felt as a material.
 I get a lot of people asking me where I purchase my felt since it’s typically not available in craft stores.
-The answer is that I also run a wool felt supply shop!
-I wear many hats.
-Check it out at www.wildflowerfeltdesigns.com .
+This is my favourite shop to purchase excellent quality felt.

 Let’s get crafting!

 These embroidery hoop ornaments would be so quick to whip up.
 They’d be extra cute with a word like ‘peace’ or ‘joy’ embroidered on them!
 This post actually has 3 different ornament tutorials in it, I just liked the hoops the best. 🙂